NguenDung/NguenDung.github.io/_posts/2025-08-10-My-advice-for-people-who-wants-to-start-cybersecurity-in-2025.md

 ## Step 6 — Learn your tools deeply and make Linux your home

-If you’re on the red path, Linux is home base.
+If you’re on the red path or any other path, Linux is home base.
 Mastering it (plus a few core tools) will save you hours every week and make your CTF/write-ups reproducible.

 ![Linux]({{ '/assets/images/advice/linux.gif' | relative_url }})